fahmifze/finance-hub/README.md

 - Enable CORS only for your domain

 **API Keys**
-- The exchange rate feature requires an API key from [Open Exchange Rates](https://openexchangerates.org)
+- Get free API keys from the respective providers
-- Free tier: 1,000 requests/month
+- The app implements caching to minimize API usage
-- The app rate-limits to 30 requests/day with 1-hour caching
+- Rate limiting is built-in to stay within free tiers

 **Database**
 - Use a non-root MySQL user in production